Gasoid/scws/README.md

 ## License
-This library is published under the terms of the MIT License.
+This program is published under the terms of the MIT License.
 Please check the LICENSE file for more details.